Angular-RU/angular-ru-sdk/packages/ng-excel-builder/README.md

 <div>
 <ul>
  <li>"filename" - the generated file will be named like this.
  <li>"worksheets" - array of objects with your data.
  <ul>
   <li>titleKey will be used in translate function.
   <li>worksheetName - name of the sheet.
-  <li>table is arraay of objects, which contains data for sheet.
+  <li>table is array of objects, which contains data for sheet.
  </ul>
  <li>"translateColumns" - it's a dictionary for you column headers, you can leave it empty and then the column keys will be generated as is.
  </ul>